 Typical costs:

-Fees for general martial classes for adults average $50-$100 per month for studio members.
+Martial Arts classes, like Tae Kwon Do, Karate or Jujitsu, average of $103 per month for studio members, with classes at community centers and gyms generally running $45-$99 a month, and private studios generally costing $75-$149 per month.
 The fee generally covers three classes or more per week, but some studios offer unlimited classes to members.

 Some studios charge yearly membership dues as high as $100, and some require students to join a martial arts federation for an average of $60 annually.